dylanroy/braintree/readme.md

 		'merchant_id' => 'your_merchant_id'
 	);

-Stripe has introduced a version number to avoid breaking changes.

 Braintree is an payment company with a simple API and a reasonable fee structure.

 - Homepage:		   https://www.braintreepayments.com/